By Penny M Aug 15, 2023 11:02:00 AM

 As a small business owner, you probably already know that SEO, or search engine optimization is key for Google and other web search engines to rank your website at the top of search results for the services you provide.

-Today, search engines look for websites and content that match their user's intent.
+These days, search engines look for websites and content that match their user's intent.
 That means your website needs to be optimized for both search engines and people.

 Partnering with High Level Marketing, a small business SEO agency means having dedicated small business SEO specialists that go beyond basic, technical SEO to understand how web search engines perform and optimize your website, Google Business Profile, and blogs.